Closing costs you should expect

 • Title Insurance

-Sellers: As we hammer out your deal, I'll not only work to get the very best sales price, but I'll also advocate for lower closing costs.
-And once we've arrived at an agreement, I'll describe in detail the closing costs so you are aware of exactly what you're paying for.
+Sellers: As we hammer out your sale, I'll not only work to get the very best sales price, but I'll also push for reduced closing costs.
+And once we've come to an agreement, I'll explain in detail the closing costs so you are aware of exactly where your money is going.

-Buyers: If you're buying real estate in San Diego County, you will be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's prior experience and is required to be within an acceptable range so you're not astonished when you show up at closing time.
-I'll be glad to go through the LE with you, answering your questions and highlighting any estimates that seem questionable.
+Buyers: When buying a house in San Diego County, you'll get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's previous experience and is required to be within an appropriate range so you're not astonished when you reach the closing appointment.
+I'll be happy to look through the LE with you, answering your questions and highlighting any estimates in question.

 Got a Question?